Interior design

 Interior design is the art and science of enhancing the interior of a building to achieve a healthier and more aesthetically pleasing environment for the people using the space.
-An interior designer is someone who plans, researches, coordinates, and manages such enhancement projects.
+With a keen eye for detail and a creative flair, an interior designer is someone who plans, researches, coordinates, and manages such enhancement projects.
 Interior design is a multifaceted profession that includes conceptual development, space planning, site inspections, programming, research, communicating with the stakeholders of a project, construction management, and execution of the design.
+Interior designers make use of fundamental design principles from the visual arts used to help viewers understand a given scene.